How to Celebrate a Day to Remember

 It's generally thought of as a day to remember the nearly 3,000 victims of the 9/11 terrorist attacks, but it's also a time to be thankful for all of the first responders who risked their lives, and the many others who pitched in to help and comfort those who were affected by the tragedy.

 Today is the perfect time to volunteer for an organization that improves the lives of others, spreading kindness and offering hope.
-You might also give a monetary gift to such an organization, drop off a bag of groceries at your local food closet (or some food and treats at the animal shelter), or simply pick up garbage in your neighborhood or the park.
+I could also give money to fund programs at such an organization, drop off a bag of groceries at my local food closet (or some food and treats at the animal shelter), or simply pick up garbage in my neighborhood or the park.

-Today is also a good time to write one or more thank you notes to the people who have made your life better.
-Your parents, grandparents, pastor, or a friend would love to hear from you.
+Today is a good time to write one or more thank you notes to the people who have made my life better.
+If you decide to join me, your parents, grandparents, pastor, or a friend would love to hear from you.
 If you have children, I know their teachers would appreciate a note of thanks.
 An appreciative text message or social media post would undoubtedly make someone's day.

 It's fire season in California, and firefighters all over the state are battling blazes.
 Remember them, and pray for their safety.